mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 - ⬜ get permission to publish this here blog post
 - ⬜ tell qantas about the security issue so they can fix it

-Alright strap yourself in I guess.
+Alright strap yourself in for a carnival of flubs.

 ## Part 1: is it possible that i've done a crime
 I didn't _think_ anything I did sounded like a crime, but I knew that sometimes when the other person is rich or famous, things can suddenly _become_ crimes.